 - Water management for healthcare microbiologists

-If you are interested in becoming involved in a HIS working party or would like to suggest a new guideline or guidance topic, please contact Dr Gemma Marsden (Research and Development Manager) via email in the first instance.
+If you are interested in becoming involved in a HIS working party or would like to suggest a new guideline or guidance topic, please contact us via email the first instance.

 HIS staff team

 Sarah Adibi joined the Healthcare Infection Society in September 2023.

 John Misselbrook joined the Healthcare Infection Society in March 2017, previously having held the position of Deputy CEO and Director of Finance for the Biochemical Society.
 John is a Chartered Certified Accountant and brings extensive experience across a breadth of commercial and third sector organisations.